asyncapi/website/pages/blog/the-reference-rabbit-hole.md

   messages:
     LightMeasured:
       payload:
-        type: object
+        type: boolean
         $ref: '#/components/schemas/LightMeasurement'
+  schemas:
+    LightMeasurement:
+      type: string
 ```

 The `type` property for the message payload, should be completely ignored.
 So let's try and see what happens when we try this in [Studio](https://studio.asyncapi.com/?base64=YXN5bmNhcGk6ICcyLjIuMCcKaW5mbzoKICB0aXRsZTogVGVzdCBvdmVycmlkaW5nIHByb3BlcnRpZXMgd2l0aCBkZXJlZmVyZW5jZWQgb2JqZWN0cyAKICB2ZXJzaW9uOiAnMS4wLjAnCmNoYW5uZWxzOgogIHRlc3Q6CiAgICBwdWJsaXNoOgogICAgICBtZXNzYWdlOgogICAgICAgICRyZWY6ICcjL2NvbXBvbmVudHMvbWVzc2FnZXMvTGlnaHRNZWFzdXJlbWVudCcKY29tcG9uZW50czoKICBtZXNzYWdlczoKICAgIExpZ2h0TWVhc3VyZW1lbnQ6IAogICAgICBuYW1lOiBMaWdodE1lYXN1cmVtZW50CiAgICAgIHBheWxvYWQ6CiAgICAgICAgdHlwZTogYm9vbGVhbgogICAgICAgICRyZWY6ICcjL2NvbXBvbmVudHMvc2NoZW1hcy9MaWdodE1lYXN1cmVtZW50JwogIHNjaGVtYXM6CiAgICBMaWdodE1lYXN1cmVtZW50OgogICAgICB0eXBlOiBzdHJpbmc=).

-Firstly this is only allowed because we don't first validate the document.
-However, the underlying behavior still shows that the tooling did not follow the expected behavior, as they include the extra keywords anyway.
-More precisely, the referenced schema did not overwrite anything, as `type: object` was preserved.
+Once the schema is parsed, all that remains is `type: boolean`, and not the expected `type: string` from the referenced schema.
+This is clearly the opposite of what the specification defines.
 For more information see [parser-js #404](https://github.com/asyncapi/parser-js/issues/404).

-Then what about JSON Schema, does this define a different behavior?
+We then asked ourself, what about JSON Schema, does it define a different behavior?
 The answer to this question can be found [here](https://datatracker.ietf.org/doc/html/draft-handrews-json-schema-01#section-8.3):

 > All other properties in a "$ref" object MUST be ignored.